The pilgrims in Leiden: Where were the pilgrims before they sailed to America?

 For pilgrim families who moved to Leiden from bigger cities, adjusting to city life was not such a big deal.
 However, for those who came from farming backgrounds, the adjustment was more difficult.

-Apart from a few, like William Brewster, who eventually took a job as an English teacher and John Robinson, who enrolled at the University of Leiden for a doctorate, many of the pilgrims worked at demanding jobs six days a week.
+Apart from a few, like William Brewster, who eventually took a job as an English teacher, and John Robinson, who enrolled at the University of Leiden for a doctorate, many of the pilgrims worked at demanding jobs six days a week.

 In addition, they lived in small, one-roomed houses.
-Parents would sometimes teach their kids how to read and write at home, and they would then help out around the house from age 8 and up.
+Parents would sometimes teach their kids how to read and write at home, and they would then help out around the house from age eight and up.

 Leiden on a summer’s day.
 Image: Abuzer van Leeuwen/Supplied